 Adjustment is not necessary, nor recommended, under normal conditions.
 However if all other means fail to get the emissions or idle quality within factory specifications then adjusting the manifold sensor becomes an option.

-First, gently pry and remove the protective plastic cap the covers the adjustment screw.
+First, gently pry and remove the protective plastic cap the covers the adjustment screw. (yellow arrow photograph below).

 In order to adjust the sensor, a meter of some type is needed.
 Anything that measures exhaust emissions or injector pulse width is adequate.
 I use a J33915 Pulse Duration Tester manufactured by Kent Moore instruments.
 The tester is connected to the injector wiring at the harness.

 Place the appropriate size Allen wrench (5/32) in the sensor adjustment screw.

 Located the Pulse Duration Tester where it is clearly visible.
 Note initial reading on the tester.
 When the engine is cold, a longer injector pulse width is normal.
 The meter reading of 3.6 indicates the duration of the injector pulse.
 The longer the pulse, the longer the injector stays open and the more fuel is introduced into the intake manifold.